wp-plugins/addquicktag/readme.txt

 WP-AddQuicktag for WordPress is in originally by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
 The versions of the Repo to AddQuicktag are newer versions, completly rewrite with version 2.0.0 and more functionalities.

-**Version before WordPress smaller 3.0**

-If you will use this plugin with an older version of WordPress, please use an older version of this plugin, smaller version 2.0.0 - you find it in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
-But i will not support this version.
-The version 2.0.0 and higher was rewrite with all new posibilties of the WordPress Core.

 **More Plugins**

 Please see also my [Premium Plugins](http://wpplugins.com/author/malo.conny/).
 Maybe you find an solution for your requirement.